zachicecreamcohn/EOS-Voice-Control/README.md

 ```
 OSC_IP=192.169.1.7 # your console's IP
 OSC_PORT=9000 # your console's OSC UDP RX port (configure in System > Show Control > OSC)
+OSC_LISTEN_PORT=9001 # your computer's IP.
+This is required to display EOS command line within your terminal
 ```

 ## Usage